kzahel/kzahel.github.io/_posts/2013-08-14-finally-using-my-pixel.md

 emacs processes.
 Copy/paste between them is a pain, so I ended up using [some clipboard functions](http://blog.binchen.org/?p=589) to allow copy/paste (remember to "apt-get install xsel")

+I am sometimes wondering if the fan is turning itself on too aggressively and harming my battery life. /sys/devices/virtual/thermal has a bunch of devices.
+I would like to try manually disabling the fans on occasion.